wp-plugins/postpoll/readme.txt

 * Create all polls as you need
 * View a report of results
 * Widget to show the poll on sidebars
+* Use of the post thumbnail on poll and results
 * Uses Ajax